-- 9. Do you know whether applications are pending for governmental approvals of other proposals directly affecting the property covered by your proposal?
-If yes, explain. - 10.
-List any government approvals or permits that will be needed for your proposal, if known.
-Permits Reveived USACE Section 404, WDFW HPA, City Critical Areas Permits - 11.
-Give brief, complete description of your proposal, including the proposed uses and the size of the project and site.
+9. Do you know whether applications are pending for governmental approvals of other proposals directly affecting the property covered by your proposal?
+If yes, explain.
+No.

+10. List any government approvals or permits that will be needed for your proposal, if known.
+City of La Center Preliminary Plat, Final Engineering and Final Plat approvals.
+City of La Center building Permits.

+11. Give brief, complete description of your proposal, including the proposed uses and the size of the project and site.
 There are several questions later in this checklist that ask you to describe certain aspects of your proposal.
 You do not need to repeat those answers on this page.
 (Lead agencies may modify this form to include additional specific information on project description.)

-The project is a 37 lot single family residential development, associated infrastructure and stormwater outfall on approximately 12 acres 12.
-Location of the proposal.
+Subdivide 29.53 acres into 84 single family residential lots.

+12. Location of the proposal.
 Give sufficient information for a person to understand the precise location of your proposed project, including a street address, if any, and section, township, and range, if known.
 If a proposal would occur over a range of area, provide the range or boundaries of the site(s).
 Provide a legal description, site plan, vicinity map, and topographic map, if reasonably available.
 While you should submit any plans required by the agency, you are not required to duplicate maps or detailed plans submitted with any permit applications related to this checklist.